DCSBL/home-assistant.io/source/_integrations/homewizard.markdown

 - Make sure you have enabled the local API in device settings via the HomeWizard Energy app.
 - Make sure both Home Assistant and the device are on the same network.

+### Which button do I need to press to configure the device?

+During setup you may be asked to press the button of your device.
+This is to authenticate the device with Home Assistant.
+- P1 Meter: The white button on the front of the P1 Meter.
+- Battery: The black touch button on the front of the device.

+Press this button and press 'continue' within 30 seconds to complete the setup.

+The Watermeter and kWh Meter do not require this step.

 ## Remove integration

 This integration follows standard integration removal.